dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 ### Firewall Rules

-The variousn odes must be able to communicate with each other over a variety of ports.
+The various nodes must be able to communicate with each other over a variety of ports.
 It would easiest to not have any firewall enabled.
 By default, a new install of Ubuntu will not have any firewall enabled.

 ### Kubernetes Public IP Address

 Keylsey Hightower uses an external load balancer to expose the cluster.
-That load balancer would distrbute requests amonst the three control plane nodes.
+That load balancer would distribute requests amongst the three control plane nodes.
 Since this install is local on bare metal, I will use a single server running NGINX that will act as the load balancer.

 ## Servers